paduel/fhub/README.rst

 https://finnhub.io/docs/api

-Only some of the functions available in the REST API have been implemented yet.
+Most of the functions available in the REST API have been implemented.